 You’ve probably been hearing a lot lately about Vitamin D. How it will help prevent colds and flu.
 That almost 75% of us are deficient in it (97% of African Americans).
-You may also have heard that Vitamin D not only help builds strong bones, but it protects against heart disease, cancer (breast, prostate, bone and skin), depression and autoimmune disorders.
+You may also have heard that Vitamin D not only helps builds strong bones, but it protects against heart disease, cancer (breast, prostate, bone, and skin), depression and autoimmune disorders.

 I want to say that even though I haven’t written or talked much about it, it is all true.

 Recent studies have shown that Vitamin D is a potent antibiotic.
 While it doesn’t kill bacteria directly, it stimulates the production of antimicrobial peptides that will destroy the cell wall of bacteria, yeast, fungi, and viruses.
-This includes the influenza/flu viruses.
+This includes influenza and flu viruses.
 It has an especially potent effect on lung infections.

 Many doctors believe that the lack of sunlight in the fall and winter depresses the vitamin d and our immune system leading to the seasonal flu outbreaks.

 Lately, many doctors have been taking blood tests to determine Vitamin D levels and prescribing high dose prescription Vitamin D. The Vitamin D Council recommends for you to make sure that the type prescribed is Vitamin D3 aka Cholecalciferol.
 Other forms of Vitamin D are not effective.
 Cholecalciferol (D3) is also available over the counter in 1000 IU and 5000 IU strengths.
 Cholecalciferol is safe at high doses, but Ergocalciferol (D2) is not.
 The Vitamin D Council states that chronic daily consumption of 40,000 IU is the low end of what may be toxic